dmpe/django-wohn/docs/development/server/Azure Cloud/ansible_provisioning.md

-# Ansible Configuration
+# Ansible Configuration for VM

-For the future, we shall deploy to Azure Cloud via a standartized methodology and set of tools, e.g. <www.ansible.com>.
+For the future, we shall deploy to Azure Cloud via a standardized methodology and set of tools, e.g. <www.ansible.com>.

 ## Setup